CableLabs DOCSIS Certification - FAQs

-We’re making several changes to the DOCSIS 3.1 certification program in order to accelerate the completion of certification testing.
-They include the following:
+We have made several changes to the DOCSIS 3.1 Certification program in order to accelerate the completion of Certification testing.
+These changes include the following:

-- In order to find critical issues sooner in the certification wave and to make the process more consistent, we will be reorganizing the sequencing of tests and utilizing a two-phased test strategy consisting of Core and Secondary Testing.
-This new two phased approach will begin July 14, 2017.
+- In order to find critical issues sooner in Certification testing and to make the process more consistent, we have reorganized the sequencing of tests and are utilizing a two-phased testing strategy consisting of Core and Secondary Testing phases.
+This new two-phased approach began on July 14, 2017.

-- Core Testing is a set of critical tests that are conducted in the first phase of testing.
-This test set was developed to include tests in which we most often find that prevent devices from being certified.
-Once a device passes all Core tests the device will progress to Secondary Testing.
-Submitting companies will immediately be informed of any failures during Core Testing and given the opportunity to update their submission.
-Through this process, we expect to identify critical failures sooner, thus expediting the certification testing cycle.
+- The Core Testing phase consists of a set of critical tests that are conducted in the first phase of testing.
+This test set was developed to include tests in which we most often find that a failure will prevent the device from being certified.
+Once a device passes all tests in the Core testing phase, the device continues to Secondary Testing.
+Submitting companies are immediately informed of any failures during Core Testing and are given the opportunity to update their submission.
+Through this process, we are able to identify critical failures sooner, thus expediting the Certification testing cycle.

-- Once a device successfully completes Core Testing, we will complete the rest of DOCSIS 3.1 testing, referred to as “Secondary Testing.”
+- Once a device successfully completes Core Testing, we complete the rest of DOCSIS 3.1 testing, referred to as “Secondary Testing.”
 Submitting companies will continue to be informed of any errors that are discovered.
-Because testing during this phase is less likely to uncover critical failures, it should be possible to complete the remaining testing without the submission requiring further updates.
-This two-phased testing approach allows us to more reliably predict the time necessary to complete certification testing.
+Because testing during this phase is less likely to uncover critical failures, it should be possible in most cases to complete the remaining testing without the submission requiring further updates.
+This two-phased testing approach allows us to more reliably predict the time necessary to complete Certification testing.

 Yes.
-In the two-phased testing strategy for DOCSIS 3.1, if a failure is detected during Core Testing, then the device must be resubmitted at an additional reduced fee.
+In the two-phased testing strategy for DOCSIS 3.1, if a failure is detected during Core Testing, then the device must be updated for an additional fee.
 If a failure is detected during Secondary testing, then the manufacturer has the option to conduct a device update and may do so for an additional fee.
-An updated device will then be regression tested before the final results are provided to the manufacturer or submitted to the Certification Board for consideration.
-Note that a submitting manufacturer’s decision to stop testing and update the device will result in an unpredictable delay to certification testing completion.
+An updated device in either case will be regression tested before final results are submitted to the Certification Board for consideration.
+Note that all device updates will result in an unpredictable delay to Certification testing completion.

 Consistent with past practice, we test to ensure devices are built to the specification, not to pass a particular test.
 Therefore, we will not be publishing a specific list of tests to be conducted as any particular part of CableLabs Certification testing.
 However, the tests conducted for Core Testing will be things that are very central to the specification, critical for field deployment success and will cover a broad range of functionality with an emphasis on RF performance.

 Yes.
 This collaboration benefits the industry in getting devices to market as quickly as possible, and as such, Kyrio will work with submitting companies to characterize any failures found during certification testing on the submitted device without charge, just as is the case today.
-Additionally, if submitting companies would like to do testing beyond Certification, either before or after a certification submission, Kyrio now provides a mechanism to do so, on a standalone fee basis.
+Additionally, if submitting companies would like to do testing beyond Certification, either before, during or after a certification submission, Kyrio now provides a mechanism to do so, on a standalone fee basis.
 Please contact email@example.com for more information.